 Alrosa’s Corporate Social Responsibility

-Alrosa firmly believes in the ideals of the Kimberley Process.
-The Kimberley Process is an initiative that was started to eliminate the infiltration of blood diamonds into the mainstream diamond industry.
-And Alrosa plays an active role in making that happen.
+Alrosa firmly believes in the ideals of the Kimberley Process, which is an initiative that was started to eliminate the infiltration of blood diamonds into the mainstream diamond industry.
+Alrosa plays an active role in making this happen.

 The corporation actively supports the Russian government agencies in achieving the goals of the Kimberley Process.

-- Originates from a country that isn’t a member of the Kimberly Process,
+- Originate from a country that is not a member of the Kimberly Process,

-- Doesn’t subscribe to the Kimberley Process Diamond Certification Scheme (KPCS),
+- Do not subscribe to the Kimberley Process Diamond Certification Scheme (KPCS),

-- Sells natural, treated, and synthetic diamonds without drawing clear distinctions on these three categories,
+- Sell natural, treated, and synthetic diamonds without drawing clear distinctions on these three categories,

-- Is facing insolvency or presently undergoing restructuring and
+- Are facing insolvency or presently undergoing restructuring, and

-- Has provided misleading information about their company’s products and services
+- Have provided misleading information about their respective companies’ products and services

 Besides supporting the Kimberley Process, Alrosa is also keen on giving back to society.
-In 2017 alone, the company had over 500 ongoing social projects.
-Many of these initiatives were in Yakutia.
+In 2017 alone, the company had over 500 ongoing social projects, many of which were executed in Yakutia.

 Like any other socially-mindful company, Alrosa identifies the needs within the local communities where it carries out its activities.
 It then sets aside the required financial and human capital to initiate and implement those projects.
 In Yakutia, Alrosa implements most of its charity initiatives partially through the Target Fund for Future Generations of the Republic of Sakha (Yakutia).

-But Alrosa doesn’t only care for the interests of the general public.
-Its employees are also great beneficiaries of the company’s corporate social responsibility.
-Besides, the company has a career section that you can check out for any ongoing recruitment.
+But Alrosa does not only care for the interests of the general public; its employees are also great beneficiaries of the company’s corporate social responsibility.
+Besides, it has a career section that one can check out for any ongoing recruitment.

 Alrosa is one of Europe’s trailblazing diamond mining corporations.
-It doesn’t boast a long history compared to giants like De Beers.
-However, the firm has achieved so much in it’s slightly less than three decades of existence.
+Though it does not boast as long a history as compared to giants like De Beers, the firm has achieved immensely in its slightly less than three decades of existence.